 # 10 – Gone, Gone, Gone

-Starting out our top 10 Bad Company songs list is the heartbreaking, but oh so rocking Bad Company tune “Gone, Gone, Gone.”
+Starting out our top 10 Bad Company songs list is the heartbreaking, but oh-so-rocking Bad Company tune “Gone, Gone, Gone.”
 The song was released on the fantastic Desolation Angels album in 1979.
 Desolation Angles was the band’s fifth album.
-Although, Paul Rogers did a sixth album with the band, Desolation Angels really was the last great Bad Company album.
+Although Paul Rodgers did a sixth album with the band, Desolation Angels really was the last great Bad Company album.
 The song “Gone, Gone, Gone,” was the second single released from the album after “Rock and Roll Fantasy.”
 “Gone, Gone, Gone,” was written by the band’s bassist Boz Burrell.

 # 9 – Burnin’ Sky

 While many of Bad Company’s greatest songs were full-blown pedal to the metal, straight ahead rock and roll tunes, the band’s song “Burnin’ Sky,” was somewhat of an outlier.
 There was a rhythmic sense to the tune that had never been utilized by the band before.
 It was brilliant, inspiring and it worked.
 One of the best Bad Company songs ever released, Burnin’ Sky was issued on the album of the same name in 1977.
 It was the band’s fourth album release.